-In the early 1990s, Sweethearts began an initiative to update the sayings each year, retiring some while adding others.
+In the early 1990s, Sweethearts began to update the sayings each year, retiring some while adding others.
 The first new phrase, "Fax Me," gained a lot of attention from Sweetheart fans.
-Following this notable effort, each year NECCO receives hundreds of saying suggestions from romantics, candy lovers and school kids.
-From old tech, "Call Me" to new tech, "E-mail Me," Sweethearts keep the pulse on the heartbeat of the nation.
+Following this notable effort, each year Sweethearts receives hundreds of suggestions from romantics, candy lovers and school kids.
+From old tech, "Call Me" to new tech, "Text Me," Sweethearts phrases have reflected eras throughout history.